Stanstead Sluice Replacement Project Information Page

 What we are doing

-We will be replacing the gate and improving the operating equipment at Stanstead Sluice, as the existing ones are now reaching the end of their working life after 45 years of service.
+We are replacing the sluice gate and improving the operating equipment at Stanstead Sluice as the existing ones are now reaching the end of their working life after over 45 years of service.
 A failure of Stanstead Sluice would result in increased flood risk and loss of control of upstream water levels.
-We will replace the existing single sluice gate with two smaller gates.
+The existing single sluice gate will be replaced with two narrower gates.

-These improvements will maintain the conveyence of storm flood flows through th structure, sustain the current level of flood management and maintain the ability to control upstream water levels for navigation, water supply, amenity and environmental needs.
+These improvements will maintain the conveyance of storm flood flows through the structure, sustain the current level of flood management and maintain the ability to control upstream water levels for navigation, water supply, amenity and environmental needs.
+Two gates will give finer control of water levels and allow one gate to be maintained while the other is still operational.

 The existing sluice is a barrier to the free passage of fish and eels migrating up the river.
-As part of this project, we will construct new fish and eel passes to enable the free passage of fish and eels around the sluice.
-This will help increase the length of watercourses these species can migrate along.
+As part of this project, new fish and eel passes will be constructed to enable the free passage of fish and eels around the sluice and up to Hardmead Sluice where more fish and eel passes have already been installed.
+This will help increase the length of watercourses these species can migrate along, extending their range and improving the aquatic biodiversity of the watercourses.

 How will the works affect me?

-During the main works you may notice additional temporary construction noise during the working week.
+During the works, you may notice additional temporary construction noise during the working week.

-Construction vehicles will entering the site using the northern towpath towards Stanstead sluice.
+Construction vehicles will enter the site using the access track from Hollycross Road, and then along the riverside trackway towards Stanstead Sluice.
 Unrestricted access will be required at all times.

 Public Rights of Way will not be impacted.